MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 Currently, you must use Misty's REST API to trigger an on-robot skill to start or stop.
 You can use the Skill Runner interface or a REST client like Postman to send `RunSkill` and `CancelSkill` commands, or you can write your own code to send these commands from an external device.

 To start a skill, send the `RunSkill POST` command with the following syntax.
-Note that the `Skill` value must be the same as the `Name` value for the skill in its JSON `meta` file.
+The value of the `Skill` key must be the name given to the meta and code files for the skill.

 ```html
 <!-- Endpoint -->